Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, Borderlines.

 - Batman: Rich guy, Bruce Wayne, dons a cape and cowl to transform himself into Batman, the more mature half of the Caped Crusaders.

 - Batgirl: Commissioner Gordon's daughter, Barbara Gordon, is the love interest of Dick Grayson, aka Robin, and cowled Batgirl.

 - Crusader: The Caped Crusaders, Batman and Robin, both wear good guy masks referred to as their "capes and cowls."
 Name your dog Crusader and you can call him Cruise.

 - Domino: A "domino mask" is that which only covers the eyes.

-- Erik: Given name of the Phantom of the Opera, opera ghost.
+- Erik: Given the name of the Phantom of the Opera, opera ghost.

-- Kickass: A teenager and fan of comic books, Mark Lizewski sets out to become a real life superhero, in spite of the fact that he possess no super powers.
+- Kickass: A teenager and fan of comic books, Mark Lizewski set out to become a real-life superhero, in spite of the fact that he possesses no superpowers.

 - Ninja: Masked man proficient in the martial arts Ninjutsu, known for stealth.